 Outdoor Coffee Houses

-If you’re an animal lover, like me, then you know that taking your furry friend with you wherever you go is the best way to live, assuming the pet is chill around other dogs and humans.
+If you’re an animal lover, like me, then you know that when you’re petsitting, taking your furry friend with you wherever you go is the best way to live, assuming the pet is chill around other dogs and humans.
 Lucky for us, Santa Barbara has no shortage of great places to take our dogs and enjoy a fantastic cup of coffee.
 Here are some of my favorite spots that welcome pooches on site.
 Enjoy!

 A local favorite for working or visiting with friends, Handlebar serves up superb coffee, tea, and artisan treats.
 The owners, Kim Anderson and Aaron Olsen, were inspired by European cafes when they were cycling professionally around the world.
 Beautiful Santa Barbara is where they decided to land.
 With plenty of outdoor space at all locations, your furry friends can come along too.

 Lighthouse Coffee is a cozy coffee shop with plenty of tables, outlets and free Wi-Fi.
-Whether you’re here to study, work on your latest manuscript, or walking with your pooch from Shoreline Drive, this place has what everyone needs!
+Whether you’re here to study, work on your latest manuscript, or just walking with your pooch from Shoreline Drive, this place has what everyone needs!
 Great for the housesitting digital nomad.

 Hustle and Grind